 See also: Two-phase Pressure Drop

-In contrast to single-phase pressure drops, calculation and prediction of two-phase pressure drops is much more sophisticated problem and leading methods differ significantly.
-Experimental data indicates that the frictional pressure drop in the two-phase flow (e.g. in a boiling channel) is substantially higher than that for a single-phase flow with the same length and mass flow rate.
-Explanations for this include an apparent increased surface roughness due to bubble formation on the heated surface and increased flow velocities.
+In contrast, to single-phase pressure drops, calculation and prediction of two-phase pressure drops is a much more sophisticated problem, and leading methods differ significantly.
+Experimental data indicates that the frictional pressure drop in the two-phase flow (e.g.,, in a boiling channel) is substantially higher than for a single-phase flow with the same length and mass flow rate.
+Explanations include an increased surface roughness due to bubble formation on the heated surface and increased flow velocities.